ConorHoey22/TestAutomationGuide/README.md

 Defining Scenerios

+TIP - After creating this file , ensure to rebuild the project but before this Ensure SpecFlow.Tools.MsBuild.Generation Nuget package is downloaded as this will auto generate the Feature.cs file

 Create an item within the Test_Cases folder and create a SpecFlow feature file

 Start by creating the Login scenerio.